haba713/hibernate-cte-insert-strategy-issue/README.md

 ./gradlew test
 ```

-(Thanks for Christian at
+(Thanks to Christian at
-[Hibernate Zulip channel](https://hibernate.zulipchat.com) to sort this out.)
+[Hibernate Zulip channel](https://hibernate.zulipchat.com) for sorting this out.)

 ## IllegalStateException, UnsupportedOperationException
 ```